-Most water in the US seems to be OK, so it's probably best NOT to adjust the pH or the hardness of the water.
+Most water in the US has a higher pH and is harder but seems to be OK, so it's probably best NOT to adjust the pH or the hardness of the water.

 Click here for a lot more information about aquarium water conditions.

-Aquarium Size: When young and less than 3" long, it's probably best to house one in at least a 30-gallon tank, but more is better.
+Aquarium Size: When young and less than 3" long, it's probably best to house one in at least a 30-gallon tank, but bigger is better.

-Later when they grow bigger, they'll need 50 to 60-gallon aquarium.
+Later when they grow bigger, they'll need a 50 to 60-gallon aquarium.